HootSuite is one of six initial third-party clients to get early access to the Google+ Pages API

 Google state that they’ve launched this experiment recognising that “some businesses use social media management companies to manage their presence across multiple social networks”.
 Functionality may vary between each of the six third-party clients but common features include circle management, publishing to Google+, searching public posts and usage monitoring.

 Google+ interaction may only be made available to a “subset” of users however.
-Sara McKinley, Product Manager on Google+ Pages commented in blog post,
+Sara McKinley, Product Manager on Google+ Pages commented in a blog post,

 “These companies will offer a subset of their clients the ability to manage circles, publish to Google+, and monitor usage”.